We’ve all seen the headlines: once again, a brand finds itself in hot water after a very public, very embarrassing mistake is made online.

 Whether your brand has made a public corporate grievance, had a customer shed light on a bad situation at your store, or you’re simply being trolled, it’s tempting to post a defensive response to every hateful comment you see.
 Instead, as your pages and social media feeds flood with negative mentions, it’s critical to take a step back and evaluate what really needs to be addressed, and what can be noted but ultimately ignored.

-If you don’t, you run the risk of coming across as Applebee’s crazy.
+If you don’t, you run the risk of coming across like Applebee’s.
 When an unfortunate incident occurred in one of their nationwide locations, word spread like wildfire online.
 I think every social media manager in the world gasped in horror as the brand haphazardly responded, sometimes coming across as angry or spiteful, to every single comment late into the night.
 This behavior only fanned the flames.

 It was a horrifying learning experience for marketers everywhere, and created lasting damage to the Applebee’s brand (this happened in 2013 and I’m still talking about it five years later).